codearachnid/code-snippets/README.md

-# code-snippets
+# Code Snippets
-A useful collection of simple snippets for functionality choices
+A useful collection of simple snippets for functionality.
+Include raw language methods for PHP, JS, CSS, MySQL as well as frameworks that I use/used.